christophsax/seasonal/README.md

 the R console:

     install.packages("seasonal")

-This automatically installs *x13binary*.
-If you are using an older version of R (< 3.2) on Windows, you may have to install *seasonal* from source:

-    install.packages("seasonal", type = "source")

 See the documentation of `?seasonal` if you want to set the path to X-13 manually.

 ### Getting started